-Today’s images feature an American Crow, with one photographed in a soybean field at Sequoyah National Wildlife Refuge in Oklahoma, while the other was photographed near the Ouachita National Forest here in Arkansas.
+Today’s images feature an American Crow.
+I photographed one in a soybean field at Sequoyah National Wildlife Refuge in Oklahoma.
+I photographed the other near the Ouachita National Forest here in Arkansas.

 My Encounters with the American Crow